 According to a 2016 study by Sallie Mae, scholarships and grants funded 34 percent of college costs, up from 30 percent in 2014-15.
 The average amount families spent on college in 2015-16 was $23,688, slightly less than in 2014-15.
 Meanwhile, families took proactive steps to make college more affordable.
 Ninety-eight percent of families took some action, with most taking five or more actions.
 Affordability actions taken by students included:

 - Working (77%)

 - Living at home (49%)

 - Earning a degree in a shorter period of time than their program typically takes (27%)

-In addition, 85 percent of families filed a Free Application for Federal Student Aid (FAFSA), and 80 percent of students were enrolled in a college in their home state, which helps reduce costs.
+In addition, 85 percent of families filed a Free Application for Federal Student Aid (FAFSA), and 80 percent of students were enrolled in a college in their home state, which helps reduce costs (and debt).

 Resources That Can Help You in National Scholarship Month

 Scholarships could be the answer for hundreds of thousands of students everywhere.
 However, it is important that students know where to look for them.
 The internet is a place you can find great resources during the application process.
 The following is a list of some of the best free scholarship databases online:

 - FastWeb Scholarship Search – features 1.5 million scholarships and email notifications of scholarships relevant to you